Farce: Historical context

+Spoof films such as Spaceballs, a comedy based on the Star Wars movies, are farces.

 Sir George Grove opined that the "farce" began as a canticle in the common French tongue intermixed with Latin.
 It became a vehicle for satire and fun, and thus led to the modern Farsa or Farce, a piece in one act, the subject of which is extravagant and the action ludicrous.